dbeehler/10547-Sub-Zero/README.md

 * November 18, 2017 (Version 1.0)
   - Reworked text exporter to print per team, not per match
     - This will lead to being able to select alliance partners
-    - This is much better than the othher way.
+    - This is much better than the other way.
   - Big fixes
 * November 14, 2017 (Version 0.5c)
-  - Rewrote glovalVariables so it is more appealing to the eyes.
+  - Rewrote globalVariables so it is more appealing to the eyes.
 * November 11, 2017 (Version 0.5b)
   - Remade UI for school computers.
 Switched from 1920 x 1080 to 1280 x 720.
 * November 8, 2017 (Version 0.5a Hotfix)